openopus/ng-pane-manager2/examples/01-simple/README.md

 $ cd my-project
 ```

-This will create a new folder named `myProject` and initialize an Angular workspace with the same name inside it.
+This will create a new folder named `my-project` and initialize an Angular workspace with the same name inside it.

 **NOTE:** It's important that you install SCSS as a style preprocessor for this project if you want to use the default pane manager stylesheet.